Gender & Sexuality Diversity

 Student Equity & Inclusion engages with LGBTIQ+ communities and external organisations on lesbian, gay, bisexual, transgender and intersex issues, particularly in relation to the student experience.

 The Southern Cross University Enterprise Agreement includes "same sex partner" in its definition of family, for the purposes of an employee's leave entitlements.

 LGBTIQ+ students and staff are supported by an Ally Network at the University.
-They may also contact an Equity & Diversity Contact to discuss any equity or discrimination matters they perceive or experience.

 - International Day Against Homophobia & Transphobia (IDAHOT Day).
 A day to reflect on and draw attention to the violence and discrimination experienced by LGBTIQ+ people.